MatchuPitchu/github-actions-summary/02_github-actions.md

     runs-on: ubuntu-latest
     # define that this job will have an output (i.e. value(s))
     outputs:
-      # custom identifier key, using special 'steps' context object, use your defined id (look below)
+      # custom identifier key, using special 'steps' context object, use your defined id (look into step 'Publish JS filename')
       # to access your value
       script-file: ${{ steps.publish.outputs.foo }}
     steps: